Other Items

 2018, Arizona Lottery

 Arizona Lottery, in partnership with Alice's Solid Rock Foundation, launched this cool range of $5 scratch cards for a short period of time during the fall of 2018.
-Only available within Arizona state, 3 variants were produced, with different images of Alice and scratching motifs on the front.
+Only available within Arizona state, three variants were produced, with different images of Alice and scratching motifs on the front.
 Each featured exactly the same game and a chance to win up to $50,000 if your numbers matched any of the 'Winning Numbers' at the top of the card (if you were a winner, you then won the prize stated beneath your Winning Number).

 Non-winning participants could also enter a '2nd Chance' competition, by entering their unique code onto either the Arizona Lottery website or App.
 The prize was VIP tickets to Alice Cooper's Annual Christmas Pudding Concert in December 2018 and Alice Cooper merchandise.
 Presumably, some of the proceeds from each sale went to the Solid Rock Foundation (although this isn't stated on the scratch cards).